 And for the truth, I'm even happy because he gives me problems, because every problem that he presents me leads me indefinitely, to a search for a solution that I find, more day, less day!

-If I Heard of the Ears, there would be those who accuse Me of Superb!
+If I Heard, Someone Would Accuse Me of Superb!
 TIC Tac….

 This one you notice if some cognitive impairment, like me, looks for other resources!